FAQs

 Have your Kings and Queens been health tested?

 Yes, all Kings and Queens have been tested for health-related diseases and genetic issues.
-Our Kings and Queens have all tested negative for HCM and PKD.
-All of our cats receive regular veterinary check-ups, dental check-ups, and required vaccinations.
-Our breeders are also tested for viral related diseases such as FIV and FeLV.
+Before entering our breeding program, our Kings and Queens have undergone comprehensive health and genetic testing.
+In addition, we continue cardiac screening for HCM as our breeder cats mature.
+All cats receive regular veterinary check-ups, dental checks, and required vaccinations.
+All litters are examined by a licensed veterinarian, vaccinated, and records are sent home with kittens.

 What vaccinations will my kitten have when he/she arrives?
 Will he/she be microchipped?

-Your kitten will receive all age-appropriate vaccines including FVRCP and potentially rabies (rabies is an age-dependent vaccine).
+Your kitten will receive all age-appropriate vaccines including the first 2 FVRCP boosters and potentially rabies (rabies is an age-dependent vaccine).
 We deworm all of our kittens and provide flea/tick treatment as a preventative.
+We test all litters for FeLV and FIV.
 Your kitten will receive a health check, and certified vet records will be provided.

 Your kitten will be microchipped, and you will be provided with their number and instructions on how to register your kitten’s microchip.